icopy-site/awesome-cn/docs/awesome/awesome-web-monetization.md

 ### Tools

+- [Probabilistic Revshare Generator - Web Monetization](https://webmonetization.org/prob-revshare/) - Probabilistic revenue sharing (revshare) is one way to share a portion of a web monetized pages earnings between multiple payment pointers.

+  > Use this tool to define a list of payment pointers and their weights.
+  > Then, add the generated monetization link element to your site.
+  > The link will contain a unique URL hosted on https://webmonetization.org/api/revshare/pay/.
+  > If you'd prefer to not use a hosted URL, you can set up revshare by adding a script to your site.

 - [Is web monetized](https://github.com/jkga/is-web-monetized) - A very simple tool for checking if Web Monetization is enabled.

   > ```bash